LiamPalmqvist/balatro-music-patch-hatsune-miku/README.md

 1. Download the latest release from the link above.
 2. Extract the zip file.
 3. Open terminal
 4. Navigate to the release directory
+   - (usually `/Users/$USER/Library/Application Support/Steam/steamapps/common/Balatro`
+      where `$USER` is your username)
 5. Run `./balatro-music-patch`
 6. Follow the instructions in the program.